Table of Contents

-Gaming is a multibillion dollar industry and the number of gaming consoles, devices and games out in the market are proof of the global popularity of video games.
+Gaming is a multibillion-dollar industry.
+Today, the number of gaming consoles, devices, and games out in the market is proof of the global popularity of video games among many.

 What is Game Design?

-Game design is all about creating visuals and animation for games in entertainment, education, exercise or experimental purposes.
+Game design is the art of creating visuals and animation for games for

 Passion for gaming

-To create a game, designers need to visualise characters, creatures as well as backdrops in order to have an engaging game in place.
+To create a game, designers need to visualise characters, creatures, as well as backdrops for it to be engaging.